gioragutt/dependencies-hub/docs/docs/database/sample.md

 MATCH
 	(r:Repository)<-[rel:RESIDES_IN]-(m)
 RETURN
-	r.name as Repository, m.name as Module, rel.path as Path
+	r.name as repo, rel.path as path, m.name as module
 ```

 * List all modules, specifying if each module is a service or library